notordinarymortal/nm-fix/readme.md

 This is a fix for a NetworkManager randomizing mac addresses for NICs which can cause connectivity problems.

-## WARNING
-Your IP address might be included if you create a debug file!
-You should have a look at what you upload and remove your IP address if it's in there!

 ### How to install fix:

 #### with cloning the git: